beta6nine9/zabbix_rsm/automated-tests/framework/README.md

 Argument `user` specifies user for Basic Authentication.
 Exact usernames and passwords are configured in framework's configuration file.
 Supported users are:
 * `readonly` - user with Provisioning API "read only" permissions;
 * `readwrite` - user with Provisioning API "read and write" permissions;
+* `alerts` - user with "send alert" permissions;
 * `invalid_password` - user that is registered, but with invalid password;
 * `nonexistent` - user that is not registered in RSM API;
 * `''` (empty string) - for skipping authentication).

 Argument `request` specifies filename of the payload for the request.
 This argument is optional.
-It is usually used only with `PUT` requests.
+It is usually used with `PUT` and `POST` requests.

 Argument `response` specifies filename of the expected response's payload.
 This argument is optional.
 If this argument is not specified, validation of the response's payload is skipped.